 Either way, you are quite sure that being outside sucks.
 After all, your parents get to stay inside—why should you have to go outside?
 There’s nothing to do, and you’ll be bored.
 Note that your failures at playing outside are our failures as parents and teachers, so we’re going to address this together.

 Have a seat.

 Before you open the door, shield your eyes with your forearm; the sun (that large, hot ball of fire in the sky) is bright.
 But more on the sun later—just shield your eyes and walk outside.
 You may notice everything is quite different—more spacious, different sounds, no touchscreen.

-(Seriously, don’t make me lock you out.
-I will, I promise you, and the courts will be on my side.)
+(Seriously, don’t make me lock the door; I will and the courts will be on my side.)

 Now that you’re outside and your eyes have adjusted to the light, note how the closer you get to the trees and flowers, the more they rival the retina-display of your iPad.

 This is not by accident–your iPad is designed to replicate real-life–stuff like tree bark, sunsets, and human faces.
 Resist the urge to take a video or update your facebook status—just keep walking, and paying careful attention to the world around you that’s been here for 4 billion years longer than your smartphone.
 Don’t worry about ‘what to do.’
 Just observe.

 If you’re feeling crazy, rebellious, and simply out of control, take off your shoes and walk barefoot in the grass.
 Feels weird doesn’t it?
 Kind of tickles your feet?
 Feels good between your toes?
 Terrific.
 Just walk around a little in it–maybe lay down on your back and look up at the clouds.
 Spot something you’ve never seen before–imagine the sky as one giant wallpaper for your iPad, pinch and zoom clouds and everything.